Gusabary/SAIL/Notes/English.md

   What's more, I am relatively flexible and able to handle change in my job responsibility because for new things or new technique, I am always curious and willing to learn and have a try.

+  And I think I'm not afraid to put forward my opinions and thoughts and I'm always willing to discuss with others.

 + **What's your weaknesses?**

-  Although I can keep flexible when I'm faced with new things or new technique, I might get nervous when talking to strangers, especially in English but this may not last too long if I try to get familiar with them.
+  Although I can keep flexible when I'm faced with new things or new technique and I'm not afraid to discuss with others, I might get nervous when talking to strangers, especially in English but this may not last too long if I try to get familiar with them.

-  Also sometimes I may be kind of obstinate and stubborn, especially when I think my point of view is right but also I am trying to correct it as I have more and more communication with others.
+  Also sometimes when I think my point of view is right, I may be kind of obstinate and stubborn, but also I am trying to correct it as I have more and more communication with others.

+### Future Plan and Academic Results

++ **What's your future plan?**

+  In the short term, my primary plan is to take this offer, join Optiver for summer internship and then get the return offer.

+  In the long term, my current thinking is to get engaged in the development work and constantly polish up my skills about software, english and cooperation and eventually grow up into an expert in software engineering and IT development.

+  When I chatted with a senior in our lab before, he said when he was an intern in Optiver once he encountered a bug and could not locate it immediately.
+At this time his mentor or someone else, I didn't remember clearly, came to help him.
+The mentor used gdb with a sequence of very quick operations and located the problem in just few seconds.
+I don't know if there is any exaggration, but indeed I want to grow as capable as him.

 + **Why do you want to work here?**

   Actually there are two reasons.

   The first is about Optiver itself.
-Optiver is in the top level of the industry of market maker, which means the great working environment, good payment and widely recgonized intership experience.
+Optiver is in the top level of the industry of market maker, which means the nice working environment, good payment, great opportunity to get improved and widely recgonized intership experience.
 Also there is a billingual environment, so I think both my techincal capability and English skills can get improved.

-  And on the other hand, there are some seniors of our lab in Optiver so compared to other companies Optiver is kind of more familier.
+  And on the other hand I have my own considerations.
+There are some seniors of our lab in Optiver and I have been there several times to report our work in the cooperative project so compared to other companies Optiver is kind of more familier.
+And actually I found it's a really good match between the development work in Optiver and my acquired knowledge, technology stack and interests.
 And to some extent, getting this offer is a goal I set for myself so I don't want to let myself down.

   /* Optiver is a prop'rietary trading firm and market maker for various exchange-listed financial instruments.